SanketSuradkar/Fashion_trend_pridiction_tool/README.md

 # 🧠 Fashion Trend Prediction

 This project uses machine learning techniques to predict future fashion trends based on historical and visual data.
-Leveraging clustering, PCA, and color analysis from image datasets, it aims to provide insights into evolving fashion aesthetics.
+Leveraging clustering, PCA, and color analysis from image datasets, it aims to provide insights into evolving fashion aesthetics...

 ---